Robert Mueller hearings: 5 big takeaways

 "Yes," Mueller said.

-2. Muller was forced to clear up confusion as to why he didn't indict Trump
+2. Mueller was forced to clear up confusion as to why he didn't indict Trump

 Mueller confused lawmakers and the public when he indicated to the House Judiciary Committee that if it were not for the Justice Department Office of Legal Counsel (OLC) rule that says a sitting president can not be indicted while in office, Mueller would have criminally charged the president based on the findings of his investigation.